carsonSgit/AnimeExplorer/README.md

 # AnimeExplorer
-Instantly get information for your favorite anime titles on MyAnimeList.
+Instantly get information for your favourite anime titles on MyAnimeList.